donkeyworks/roast/README.md

     // Assign the data to the JsonResult
     $result->setData($data);
 } catch (\Exception $e) {
-    // If the doSomething method failed add an error message to the JsonResult
+    // If the doSomething method throwed an exception, add an error message to the JsonResult
-    $result->setStatusFail();
+    $result->setStatusError();
     $result->addMessage(
         new Message("Unable to 'doSomething'. " . $e->getMessage());
     );